Path 27

-Path 27, also called the Intermountain (Note: More formally the Intermountain Power Project Direct Current (IPP DC) Line.) or the Southern Transmission System (STS), is a high-voltage direct current (HVDC) electrical transmission line running from the coal-fired Intermountain Power Plant near Delta, Utah, to the Adelanto Converter Station at Adelanto, California, in the Southwestern United States.
+Path 27, also called the Intermountain (Note: More formally the Intermountain Power Project Direct Current (IPP DC) Line.) or the Southern Transmission System (STS), is a high-voltage direct current (HVDC) electrical transmission line running from the Intermountain Power Plant near Delta, Utah, to the Adelanto Converter Station at Adelanto, California, in the Southwestern United States.
 It was installed by Asea, a company based in Sweden, and commercialized in July 1986.
 The system is designed to carry power generated at the power plant in Utah to areas throughout Southern California.
 It is owned and operated by the Intermountain Power Agency, a cooperative consisting of six Los Angeles-area cities, the largest member being the Los Angeles Department of Water and Power (LADWP), and 29 smaller Utah municipalities.

 Path 27 consists of an overhead power line 488 mi long, (Note: The circuit length is twice the value at 976 mi.) and is capable of transferring up to 2,400 megawatts (MW) of power at ±500 kilovolts (kV), (Note: The American National Standards Institute (ANSI) classifies 500 kV as "extra-high voltage" along with 345 kV and 765 kV.) higher than the power plant's operational output of 1,900 MW.
 The resulting maximum current is 4,800 amperes.
 (Note: Calculated by: A = W ÷ V, where A = amperes, W = watts, and V = volts.)
 Given its length, a direct current (DC) is preferred to the more common alternating current (AC) as it allows the electrical energy to travel farther with minimal loss to resistance and requires no intermediate stations.
 It is bipolar, meaning that it has two conductors of opposite polarity (in place of three conductors for AC lines).
 Both conductors for the entire length are three cables bundled together; this is done to reduce the effects of EM interference and enhance the power line's performance.
 At each end of the line is a converter station that changes AC to DC on one side and back again on the other.
 Each terminus also features a dedicated ground which is connected by an electrode line to a grounding site away from the converters to provide ample earth return; this helps protect the main line and equipment from faults, and allows the system to operate at partial capacity when one conductor is out of service.

 Sections of Path 27 are paralleled by other AC transmission lines, including some of 500 kV.
 The powerline is also visible from the Interstate 15 which it passes over multiple times.
 The HVDC line's converter stations will be replaced as part of a project to repurpose the Intermountain Power Plant as a hydrogen-burning facility.
 The stations are expected to go online by June 2026.